ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 4. Log in to the Azure CLI by executing the `az login` command.
 5. Install and configure <a href="https://www.docker.com/" target="_blank">Docker</a> in your machine.
 6. Install and configure [GraalVM](https://ballerina.io/learn/build-a-native-executable/#set-up-the-prerequisites) in your machine.
-7. Create an <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal" target="_blank">Azure Function app</a> with the given resource group with following requirements.
+7. Create an <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal" target="_blank">Azure Function app</a> with the given resource group with the following requirements.

 >**Note:** Make sure to remember the function application name and storage account name as they will be required in the code samples.
    - Runtime stack - `Java 11`